 A formal complaint is defined as the dissatisfaction that occurs when a staff member believes that any condition of his/her employment is unjust, inequitable, a hindrance to effective operation, is creating a problem or is leading to denial of promotion.
 Suspensions, demotions, or discharge from employment shall be considered as formal complaints but shall be considered as basis for appeal.
 Salary increases, job classifications, and fringe benefits are matters determined during budget deliberations and are not considered items for formal complaint.
 The formal complaint procedure does not apply to action taken during the staff member’s probationary period or to action taken under the Reduction of Work Force Policy or the non-renewal of an individual’s appointment.

 Meetings and investigations shall be conducted during the staff member’s regular working hours whenever possible.
-At any step or level of the review procedures, the Head of Human Resources Unit may elect to arbitrate a decision to resolve the situation or make a recommendation to the President.
+At any step or level of the review procedures, the Director of Human Resources Unit may elect to arbitrate a decision to resolve the situation or make a recommendation to the President.
 In addition, the Human Resources Unit shall serve in the capacity of an information gathering and advisory person.
-Each step or level should occur in a timely manner to be determined by the Head of Human Resources Unit.
-The Head of Human Resources Unit may choose to appoint a committee to make recommendations to him/her regarding individual complaints.
+Each step or level should occur in a timely manner to be determined by the Director of Human Resources Unit.
+The director may choose to appoint a committee to make recommendations to him/her regarding individual complaints.

 The staff member shall present the facts in writing to his/her supervisor, sending a copy to the Human Resources Unit.
 A formal complaint must be in writing and contain the following: